nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Sets deadline for the existing application at the specified `INDEX`.
 * The `INDEX` refers to the index number shown in the displayed application list.
-* The `INDEX` must be a _positive integer_ 1, 2, 3, …​
+* The `INDEX` must be a _positive integer_ 1, 2, 3, …
 * `DEADLINE` must be provided in the accepted `DATETIME` Format: Nov 12 2022 1200

 **Successful command:**
 print “(Company Name)’s application deadline has been set to `DEADLINE`.”

 **Failed command:**
-print “Error: ” and error message:
+Prints the associated error messsage:

+* No arguments provided: "Invalid command format!" and provides the command format.
+* Invalid specifier: "Invalid command format!"
 * `INDEX` is not a positive integer: “Index must be a positive integer.”
 * `INDEX` is larger than list size: “No such company at index (index).”